tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

     Our array size is n elements with indices 0 to n-1.
 The last parent (non-leaf node) will be the **largest index** $i$ whose left child ($2*i +1$) is still inside the array.
 Hence, $2*i +1$ $\le$ $n-1$.
 Solve for $i$. $i$ $\le$ $(n-2)/2$ or $i = [n/2] - 1$

-     Hence, the last non-leaf node in the treee should be at index $i = [n/2] -1$.
-All nodes after this are valid mini-heaps.We can then iterate backward looping from $i = [n/2] -1$ down to the root (index $0$).
+     Hence, the last non-leaf node in the tree should be at index $i = [n/2] -1$.
+All nodes after this are valid mini-heaps.
+We can then iterate backward looping from $i = [n/2] -1$ down to the root (index $0$).
 We can implement the operation **sift-down** or **heapify** operation.
-This operation assumes the subtrees rooted at the left and right children of $i$ are already valid mini-heaps. t compares the node $i$ with its children.
+This operation assumes the subtrees rooted at the left and right children of $i$ are already valid mini-heaps.
+It compares the node $i$ with its children.
 If $A[i]$ is larger than its smallest child, it is swapped with the smallest child.
 This process is recursively executed (the node "sifts down") until the node $i$ is smaller than both of its children or it becomes a leaf.

      Work analysis: